pussinboots/vagrant-devel/README.md

 ##Base Box

-The base box is uploaded to google drive and can be downloaded by [vagrantcloud](https://vagrantcloud.com/pussinboots/ubuntu-truly-jdk8).
+The base box is uploaded to dropbox drive and can be downloaded by [vagrantcloud](https://vagrantcloud.com/pussinboots/ubuntu-truly-jdk8).
 It is refrenced in the Vagrantfile
 ```ruby
 config.vm.box = "pussinboots/ubuntu-truly-jdk8"
 ```